looker-open-source/extension-examples/react/typescript/access-key-demo/README.md

   #### Manifest file

-  Note that the manifest.lkml is slightlyt different from the manifest described above as it contains a LookML constant for the connection and two user attributes.
-Note that you should also change the data server external api url to point to the URL of your access check server.
+  Note that the manifest.lkml is slightly different from the manifest described above, as it contains a LookML constant for the connection and two user attributes.
+Note that you should also change the data server external_api_url to point to the URL of your deployed access check server.

   #### Marketplace json file

   The marketplace.json contains the data needed by Looker's Marketplace to install an extension in a Looker instance.
 Note the connection constant which causes the installation process to prompt for a connection.
-Note the two user attributes, show_configuration_editor and access_key.
+Also note the two user attributes, show_configuration_editor and access_key.
 The installation process will prompt for values for these which will be stored in user attributes for the Looker instance.

   - `show_configuration_editor` - When no, access to the coniguration dialog is disabled.
-In most cases, you should probably only configure the access key through the marketplace.
+In most cases, you should probably set this to "no" and only configure the access key through the marketplace.
-  - `access_key` - the access key.
-Note that even though the access key does not have to be re-entered on the Marketplace update configuration or update version views, the secret ket remains safely in the Looker server and is never loaded in the browser once it has been created.
+  - `access_key` - The access key.
+Note that even though the access key does not have to be re-entered on the Marketplace when updating configuration or version, the secret key remains safely in the Looker server and is never loaded in the browser once it has been created.

 ## Related Projects